iptv-org/awesome-iptv/README.md

 - [EPG.pw](https://epg.pw/test_channel_page.html) - Live TV channels from all over the world.
 - [Chinese TV](https://www.tvchinese.net/) - Links to live broadcasts of Chinese TV channels.
 - [photocall.tv](https://photocall.tv/) - Online television and radio.
+- [IPTV ORE](https://iptvore.com/) - TV channels all around the world and nicely group by country and region.
+Especially recommended for people looking for Dutch and Turkish channels in full HD and 4K.
+Has TV series and movies from various sources.

 ## Channel data sources